Indians slowly choking under clouds of air pollution – DW – 11/28/2024

 What is the way forward?

-A report published by the World Bank this summer called for a so-called "airshed" approach to air pollution problems.
+A report published by the World Bank in 2023 called for a so-called "airshed" approach to air pollution problems.

 An airshed is defined as a region that shares a common flow of air, which may become uniformly polluted and stagnant.

-"India, therefore, needs to look beyond its cities and take action at the sub-national level for effective air pollution control strategies and apply new set of tools for airshed-based management," it says.
+"India, therefore, needs to look beyond its cities and take action at the sub-national level for effective air pollution control strategies and apply new set of tools for airshed-based management," the World Bank said in a June statement "Catalyzing Clean Air in India."

 Grassroots-level for major benefits